THE RISE AND FALL OF THE HOME GROUP

 A large crowd each week caused many tables to be filled and seats were hard to come by.

-last Tuesday of month the group broke down into smaller groups for table discussion meetings.
+On the last Tuesday of every month, the group broke down into smaller groups for table discussion meetings.

 The rest of the meetings each week were closed speaker/ discussion meetings and again were hard to come by and the importance of getting there early was common knowledge.